-Zoom in where the Vallée de la Marne meets the Côte de Blancs.
-A short drive southwest of Epernay will bring you to the little pocket of Saint-Martin d’Ablois.
-Husband and wife Nicolas and Clotilde Didier live with their family on Rue Julien-Ducos, and are the fourth generation to take over the family’s eight hectares of vineyards.
-All the vineyards face south, on smooth, sloping hillsides with limestone and clay-rich soil.
-Nicolas and Clotilde use a low dosage, but are able to maintain delicacy and freshness in all their cuvées due to the prime location of their vineyards.
+In the Vallée de la Marne commune of Saint-Martin d’Ablois, husband and wife team Nicolas and Clotilde Didier are the fourth-generation to tend Didier-Ducos’ 8 hectares of vineyards, which face south on smooth, sloping hillsides replete with limestone and clay-rich soil.
+Nicolas and Clotilde’s signature low-dosage cuvées maintain delicacy and viridity due to the prime location of their vineyards.

 Four generations of vignerons have made Champagne at Hervieux-Dumez, a storied house tucked away in the small village of Sacy.
 At its helm today, Laurent, Clément and Timothée Hervieux encourage biodiversity by keeping bees and letting chickens roam their vineyards to fertilize the land and control weeds.
 At the same time, the vignerons’ elegant, refined cuvées reflect a passion for the craft and reverence for their family’s traditions.